ymz-ncnk/musgo/README.md

 type Foo struct {
   num int `mus:"validators.Positive"` // private fields are supported
-  // too, will be checked with BiggerThanTen validator while unmarshalling arr []int `mus:",,validators.Positive"` // every element will be checked
+  // too, will be checked with Positive validator while unmarshalling arr []int `mus:",,validators.Positive"` // every element will be checked
-  // with BiggerThanTen validator
+  // with Positive validator
   Alias StringAlias // alias types are supported too Bool bool     `mus:"-"` // this field will be skiped }